open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 The Metashape GUI is installed on the OFO dev image.

 The Metashape python module is also installed, specifically in the conda environment `meta`.
 For running Metashape and the `automate-metashape` repo code from the command line, switch to the environment using `conda activate meta`.
 We aim to keep the `meta` environment updated with the current version of Metashape.

+## Security

+Anyone in our Jetstream project can access the instances you create, so *do not store unencrypted credentials* or other private or sensitive information on them.
+Here are some solutions for common credentials.

+### Rclone

+To store your rclone configuration file securely, you can encrypt it using `rclone config`.
+Run `rclone config` and select the option "Set configuration password".
+This will encrypt your configuration file so that it cannot be read by others.
+You will need to enter the password you set each time you run `rclone`.

+### git

+VS Code's Remote SSH extension is magic for working with git: it forwards your local machine's git credentials to the VM whenever necessary, without ever storing your credentials on the VM.
+This applies to terminals opened in VS Code as well as VS Code's graphical git tools.
+Therefore, the top recommendation is to use VS Code for performing all git operations.
+If you do not normally use VS Code for your project, you can still use it just for git operations.
+Follow the [instructions above](#vs-code) for connecting your local VS Code to your remote VM.
+Then just click the "open folder" button and navigate to the folder containing your cloned git repo.
+It will open the folder, and the left sidebar will contain options for browsing and opening the repo's files, as well as for performing git operations.
+You can also open a terminal inside VS Code and interact with git via the command line.

+If you must use the VM's command line (outside VS Code) or RStudio's git functionality, you must set up a private encrypted folder to store your git credentials so they cannot be accessed by others on our project.
+Please see the [private encrypted folder](#private-encrypted-folder) section below.

+### Browser logins

+Sometimes the easiest way to access files is via the Firefox browser in the VM's remote desktop, but often you will need to enter passwords to log in to websites.
+Don't use the Firefox's built-in password store; use a password manager extension such as [Bitwarden](https://bitwarden.com/).
+The password manager will store your passwords securely in the cloud (encrypted with a master password) and allow you to log in to websites without typing your password.
+The password manager will not store your passwords on the VM, so they will not be accessible to others in our project.

+### Other credentials

+If you must store other credentials on the VM, you should use a private encrypted folder.
+See the [private encrypted folder](#private-encrypted-folder) section below.
+Let Derek know what other use cases you have for storing credentials on the VM, and he can help you set up a secure solution, such as better integration with the private encrypted folder described below.

+### Private encrypted folder

+There is a shell script automatically loaded onto the OFO dev image that will create a private encrypted folder for you.
+This folder will be mounted at ~/Private and will be encrypted with a passphrase that only you know.
+You can store your credentials in this folder, decrypt them when needed, and they will only be accessible to your current login session.

+After set up, there are a few ways to decrypt your private folder:
+- When you open the web desktop, after about a minute, you will get a prompt box with a button "Run this action now".
+Click the button and enter your passphrase.
+- When connected to a terminal (SSH or web shell), you can run the command `dec` (which is an alias for the `ecryptfs-mount-privage` and enter your passphrase.

+When your private folder is decrypted, you will see all the files in it.
+When it is decrypted, it will just show a readme.txt file explaining that it is a private folder and how to decrypt it.
+When you are done with the files in the folder, you can run the command `enc` (which is an alias for `ecryptfs-umount-private`) to re-encrypt the folder, or simply log out or close your SSH session or web shell and it will be automatically re-encrypted.

+Part of the configuration around the private folder (which is handled automatically -- for git credentials only -- by the setup script referenced below) involves putting your credentials file in the ~/Private folder and symlinking to it from the place where the credentials file is expected.
+For git credentials, the file `~/.git-credentials` is moved to `~/Private/.git-credentials` and a symlink to this location is placed in the original location.
+This way, the git credential helper will read the credentials from the symlinked file, which is decrypted when you run `dec` and encrypted when you run `enc`.
+When the private folder is encrypted, the symlinked file will be empty and the git credential helper will not be able to read any credentials.

+To set up this folder, run the following command in a terminal on the VM: `/opt/setup-private-folder.sh` and provide a password at the prompt.